 According to the experts, $100 is the appropriate starting amount to spend on a wedding gift.
 With that being said, there are a lot of factors to consider when adjusting this price.

-First and foremost…stay in your budget!
+First and foremost…stay within your budget!

 Consider your relationship to the couple